15th Signal Regiment (United Kingdom): Post-Cold War

 The regiment was reformed for the third time at Thiepval Barracks in Lisburn, Northern Ireland in 1990 and was re-titled as 15th Signal Regiment.

-After the Options for Change reforms, the regiment gained command of more signal squadrons.
-After the end of Operation Banner, the regiment was relocated to Blandford Forum in Dorset.
+After the Options for Change reforms, the Regiment gained command of more signal squadrons.
+After the end of Operation Banner in Northern Ireland, the Regiment was disbanded.

+On 30 September 2011, the Unified Systems Support Organisation (USSO), based in Blandford Forum in Dorset, was renamed as the 15th Signal Regiment (Information Support), or abbreviated as 15 Sig Regt (IS), and so resurrecting for the fifth time the name of the Regiment.
+Responsible for providing level 3 and 4 specialist support to all MoD units in Information Communication Services (ICS) and Communication Information Systems (CIS).

-According to a FOI Response, the regiment will fall under the command of 11th Signal Brigade and Headquarters West Midlands.
-By 2025, the regiment will move from its current location at Blandford Camp to Swinton Barracks in Perham Down, thereby co-locating with the remainder of the regular units of 7th Signal Group.
+According to a FOI Response, the Regiment will fall under the command of 11th Signal Brigade and Headquarters West Midlands.
+By 2019 the Regimental HQ will move from its current location at Blandford Camp to Swinton Barracks in Perham Down, thereby co-locating with the remainder of the regular units of 7th Signal Group.
+The remainder of the old Squadrons will reform as 13 Sig Regt, and remain based under a new Regimental HQ at Blandford Camp.

-The regiment under the reform is to re-organise and become a close support signals unit.
-The regiment will support the 12th Armoured Infantry Brigade by 2020.
+The Regiment under this reform is to re-organise and become a close support signals unit.
+The Regiment will support the 12th Armoured Infantry Brigade by 2020.

-In 2019, the regiment moved from Blandford Camp to Swinton Barracks in Perham Down.
+In 2019, the 15 Sig Regt HQ moved from Blandford Camp to Swinton Barracks in Perham Down.

-Current structure
+Structure

-The regiment's current structure in March 2021 is as follows:
+The regiment's current structure in April 2025 is as follows: